pjtunstall/almondala/README.md

 ```

 Open a browser.
 When the popup prompts you, allow the application to accept incoming connections.
 Then navigate to `http://localhost:8000/public/`.

+## Experimental branches

+This repo includes several branches for exploring new features:

+- `fake`: a progressive loading effect: panning or zooming the current frame before calculating the next one.
+(It works, but can be a bit jarring.)
+- `offscreen`: two worker threads, each of which puts its image to an `OffscreenCanvas`.
+A request to calculate is sent to both simultaneously.
+One does a quick first pass with a smaller iteration limit.
+The main thread toggles the opacity of the two canvases to display the results as needed.
+(Works, but with occasional glitchy jumps, and reset is jarring on Firefox.)
+- `lines`: an attempt at calculating odd and even numbered columns separately, one after the other, so as to have something to display faster, while waiting for the rest of the calculation.
+(The basic idea of calculating alternate lines works--the Rust does its job--but the branch is not yet fully functional.
+It derived from `offscreen`, and I think the two workers/canvases are complicting matters.)
+- `shared`: an attempt at sharing memory betwee JS and Wasm.
+(Not yet working.)

+See their `README`s for more info.